by Chloe McLeod and Jessica Spendlove Accredited Sports Dietitians from Health Performance Collective.

 Intuitively you probably already know that if you see results from an activity, you are more likely to gain motivation, and repeat it, helping you to establish a new behaviour.
 And the easier that change feels, the more likely you are to enjoy it and repeat it.
 And the more you do, the more results you see and so a spiral of success can be created.
 But can caffeine really help achieve this?

 Many of us can’t make it through the working day without our caffeine fix.
 You may have noticed that almost every pre-workout supplement contains caffeine, and for good reason.
 Caffeine has become an increasingly popular supplement taking by athletes and is one of the few supplements which have a good body of evidence behind it.
-So, let’s take a closer look at how using caffeine in the gym can help you enjoy exercise!
+So, let’s take a closer look at how using caffeine can help you enjoy exercise!

 How does caffeine help with exercise?